rjspencer/docs/theming.md

 :	the formatter location of the event

 VenueLatitude
-:	the latitude of where the venus is
+:	the latitude of where the venue is

 VenueLongitude
-:	the longitude of where the venus is
+:	the longitude of where the venue is

 VenueName
 :	the name of the venue for the event